chapmancbVCU/chappy-php-starter/docs/console.md

 <br>

 ## 4. Command Helpers <a id="command-helpers"></a><span style="float: right; font-size: 14px; padding-top: 15px;">[Table of Contents](#table-of-contents)</span>
 Since this framework is fully Object-Oriented you can generate helper files to modularize tasks that need to be used across multiple commands.
-Helpers can be found at `src\console\helpers`.
+Helpers can be found at `app\Lib\Console\Helpers`.

 You can build your own command helper class by running the `make:command-helper` command.
 Let's create a FooHelper class by running the following: